juanmacintas/practicaUMABBDD/ingestion/README.md

 > mvn spring-boot:run

-3. Check the service, two endpoints are available:
+3. Check the service, four endpoints are available:

     1. /insert: you can insert a raw element as below: